Chickweed Stellaria media Greater Stitchwort S. holostea

 The berries can also be used for the making of wine and added to soups, puddings, jellies and chutneys and dried to be used as you would currants.
 Although the Elder attracts flies, when its leaves are bruised or infused they can be used to repel flies and other biting insects.
 The same infusion can be used as an insecticide and fungicide on plants.
 The roots and the bark of Elder should be used with caution as they can act as a purgative, people sometimes also react to the uncooked berries.

 Stories of Elder are plentiful seeming to be depict the tree as a protector of the land, animals and the human mind.
 The human mind in the old traditions is what transports us to the Otherworlds or faerie realms and when we do not return we have quite literally lost our minds.
-This perhaps is why people can see mental illness as a channel for wisdom and auguries but of course is not recommended and is a state we should all look to relief not encourage.
-The idea of Elder transporting us to faerie land enabling us to see the faerie Queen and her entourage may also be rooted in the fact that its pith contains a mild sleep inducing drug.
+This perhaps is why people can see mental illness as a channel for wisdom and auguries but of course this is not recommended and is a state we should all look to relief not encourage.
+The idea of Elder transporting us to faerie land enabling us to see the faerie Queen and her entourage is also borne out may in the fact that its pith contains a mild sleep inducing drug.

 In the story of Finn and the phantoms Elder is the fuel the phantoms burn as Finn is forced to face his past wrong doings.